Oliver Stone Wants to Change the Way You Think About Putin

 Starting tonight and continuing through Thursday, June 15, Showtime will air The Putin Interviews, a series of conversations between filmmaker Oliver Stone and Russian president Vladimir Putin.
-The project has been in the works for several years, but most of the conversations occurred in February of 2017.
+The project has been in the works for several years, but the most recent conversations occurred in February of 2017.

 Last year, I published a book about Stone’s life and career titled The Oliver Stone Experience.
 One unifying thread was the controversy that has followed him throughout his career, from Midnight Express through Snowden.
 The tradition continues with the release of this new series, which has already been attacked in some quarters for being too favorable toward its subject.
 I asked Stone about the documentary and its detractors last Thursday, on the same day that former FBI director James Comey went before Congress to accuse President Donald Trump of trying to suppress an investigation into his administration’s alleged ties to Russia.